Robert O’Callahan makes the case for not using Google’s Chrome browser in Choose Firefox Now, Or Later You Won’t Get A Choice.

 And the picture at the top of this story — it comes from Google’s Chrome download page — hints at the idea of domination.

 Chrome remains a marginally better browser than Firefox.
 I find it faster — although not so much faster that it makes a meaningful difference.
-But the features that make it more useful than Firefox are largely features that are worrying from the Google world domination point of view.
+But the features that make it more useful than Firefox are features that are worrying from the Google world domination point of view.
 Being able to sync Chrome settings across devices and better integrated search are clearly steps on the path to lock-in.